La leyenda de la Nahuala: Sequels

 After the success of the film, a sequel, titled La Leyenda de la Llorona, was released on October 21, 2011.
 The third film, titled La leyenda de las Momias was released on 30 October 2014 in the 4DX format.
 Both of the sequels were animated and produced by Ánima Estudios.

 A fourth installment, titled La Leyenda del Chupacabras, was released on October 14, 2016 in the United States and October 21, 2016 in Mexico.

 The fifth installment, titled La Leyenda del Charro Negro. was released on 19 January 2018.

 A sixth installment titled Las Leyendas: El Origen was released exclusively on ViX on 10 August 2022.
-And a seventh installment titled La Leyenda de los Chaneques was released on ViX on 14 July 2023.
+A seventh installment entitled La Leyenda de los Chaneques appeared on ViX on 14 July 2023.

 The trilogy has also been adapted into a Netflix original series, titled Legend Quest, which was released worldwide on 24 February 2017.